 |Time:||14:53 EST||Investigation level:||Defined - click for an explanation of investigation levels|

 |Location:||Tooloom National Park, 53 km ENE from Stanthorpe||Investigation phase:||Final report: Dissemination|

 |State:||New South Wales||Occurrence type:||VFR into IMC|

-|Release date:||11 March 2020||Occurrence category:||Accident|
+|Release date:||02 March 2021||Occurrence category:||Accident|

-|Report status:||Preliminary||Highest injury level:||Fatal|
+|Report status:||Final||Highest injury level:||Fatal|

 |Aircraft manufacturer||Amateur Built Aircraft|